nashville-software-school/client-side-mastery/book-1-leonids-toys/chapters/THINKING.md

 It isn't.

-Successful software developers are highly proficient at a few things.
+Successful software developers are highly proficient at a the follow skills.

 1. **Analytical thinking**.
 This the ability to tackle complicated issues by evaluating information you’ve gathered and organized.
 Analytical thinkers can detect patterns between systems that can lead to creative solutions.
 1. **Algorithmic thinking**.
 This involves breaking down a large, abstract problem into smaller, achievable tasks, and then ordering those tasks into a logical algorithm to solve problems.
 1. **Efficient learning**.
 Efficient learners are able to objectively and critically identify gaps in their skills and devise a coherent strategy for gaining those skills.
+1. **Communication**.
+To be truly valuable, you have to master complex communication - both to your technical and non-technical teammates.
+Developers who cannot communicate effectively bring little value to modern teams.

+Visit the [Learning Platform](https://learning.nss.team) to learn more.

 ## Advice From Professionals